EduardYan/flask-apk/README.md

-# Flask app to apk android
+# Flask app to apk android.
+This repository have the information how create a apk using flask